LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/more-on-functions/recursion-walkthrough.rst

 the element is the next item in the sequence of entries.
 In the ``while`` loop, the element is always the first entry from whatever remains in the array.

-OK, so the loops join the array elements together.
+OK, the loops join the array elements together.
 Now let's see how to accomplish the same task without a ``for`` or ``while`` statement.

 Bring In Recursion Concepts